mattdharmon/palindrome-php/README.md

 ## Description

 An test project for a job that I applied for.
+The project is suppossed to read a large file filled with "words" where "zzzzzz" could be a word, then sort the words from shortest length to longest length, and write it to a file.

 ## Requirements